Mayberz/Student-Info-Manager/README.md

 **Note:**

 * you can also test the application wihout using kubernates,All you need to do is change the profile  name to 'test'.
-* Customize the database properties (spring.datasource.*) according to their specific requirements before deploying the application
+* Customize the database properties according to their specific requirements before deploying the application
 * in sim-mongo-configMap.yaml configure your own encoded secrets(username,password) based on your needs.

 # *Running Application Using Swagger*